UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

-systems engineer, manager, or anyone else involved in the transition Division into product, bas his or her own definition of a requirement, With the rare exception, all arc applicable and meaningful"* [1]
+systems engineer, manager, or anyone else involved in the transition Division into product, bas his or her own definition of a requirement, With the rare exception, all are applicable and meaningful"*

 -- "What is a Requirement?" by R. Harwell et al. from Proc.
 3,dAnn. lnt' I Symp.
 Nat'I Council Systems Eng., 1993, pp. 17-24.

 What guidance can we then gleen in what a Requirement is the above mentioned paper asses that *"if it mandates that something must be accomplished, transformed, produced, or provided, it is a requirement"*

 According to ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering) **Defining requirements begins with stakeholder needs (or goals, or objectives) that are refined and evolve before arriving as valid stakeholder requirements.**

-!!!- "info What is a well formed Requirement" (ISO/IEC/IEEE 29148:2018)
+!!!- info "What is a well formed Requirement" (ISO/IEC/IEEE 29148:2018)?"

     A well-formed specified requirement contains one or more of the following:
         — it shall be met or possessed by a system to solve a problem, achieve an objective or address a stakeholder concern;
         — it is qualified by measurable conditions;